filecoin-project/devgrants/open-grant-proposals/open-proposal-opscientia.md

 This section should be 1-3 paragraphs long. -->

 ## Deliverables

 <!-- Please describe in details what your final deliverable for this project will be.
 Include a specification of the project and what functionality the software will deliver when it is finished. -->

-At the end of these 6 weeks we will have a much clearer view on the technical design of
+At the end of these 6 weeks we will have developeped version 1

-- Permission management v1 built & validated by users
+- *open science data wallet v1* built & validated by users
 - Feature requirements and future product design

 ## Development Roadmap